ag-grid/ag-grid/CONTRIBUTING.md

 is meant:
 1) Understanding of clean code concepts including encapsulation and loose coupling.
 2) Understanding why the code in Angular Grid is easy to understand and be able to write similar code.
-3) Appreciate of the full stack . . . if you have 10+ years writing code end to end, then you will be like minded to the author.
+3) Appreciation of the full stack . . . if you have 10+ years writing code end to end, then you will be like minded to the author.
 4) Be able to work in an environment that doesn't have unit tests.
 This a skill!!

 Currently there are no tests in the project.
 This was done on purpose for the following reasons: